jamornsriwasansak/wurstrenderer/README.md

 ![t1](https://github.com/jamornsriwasansak/wurstrenderer/blob/master/readme/tea.jpg)

 WurstRenderer is a CPU-based rendering system I made in early 2019.
 It focuses on experimentability and readability.
-For instance, the length of the [bidirectional path tracer code](https://github.com/jamornsriwasansak/wurstrenderer/blob/master/src/renderer/bidirpath.h) is only 430 lines long (included comments, debug codes, a lot of blank lines).
+For instance, the length of the [bidirectional path tracer code](https://github.com/jamornsriwasansak/wurstrenderer/blob/master/src/renderer/bidirpath.h) is only 430 lines long (included comments, debug code, a lot of blank lines).
 All integrators (3d) are compared against reference generated from Mitsuba.
 The result of convergence plots indicates that the implementation of all integrators is correct.

 > To avoid accidentally releasing code written by collaborators or sensitive code, all changes after mid 2019 were removed.